kieranja/hubspot-content-sync/README.md

 const DEST_PORTAL_HAPIKEY = '';
 ```

+4. create content/src folder
-4. run one of the commands below (i recommend syncing one piece of content first)
+5. run one of the commands below (i recommend syncing one piece of content first)

 ### cowboy: